IIIF/api/source/api/presentation/3.0/index.md

 ##### annotations

 An ordered list of Annotation Pages that contain commentary or other Annotations about this resource, separate from the annotations that are used to paint content on to a Canvas.
-The `motivation` of the Annotations _MUST NOT_ be "painting", and the target of the Annotations _MUST_ include this resource or part of it.
+The `motivation` of the Annotations _MUST NOT_ be "`painting`, and the target of the Annotations _MUST_ include this resource or part of it.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have at least the `id` and `type` properties.